A disturbing trend about sexual compatibility … sounds a little dramatic!

 I love personality.

-I even created my own quiz about your sexual superpowers, which is based on typical personality assessments.
+I even created my own version of your sexual communication style, which is based on typical personality assessments.

 And I had fun reading through some of the posts about zodiac signs, who’s compatible with whom based on their sign, and thinking about myself and my partner’s characteristics.

 And astrology is much deeper than just personality descriptions, I know.